 Johnson Matthey offers a system of absorbents to remove COS, in line with our vision for cleaner and healthier world.

 COS removal is commonly driven by process emission or purity requirements.
 For example, COS is typically counted as part of the total sulphur content and there might be a specification for the latter in duties such as olefin polymerisation.
 Under certain conditions, COS can liberate hydrogen sulphide which is highly toxic and corrosive.

-Johnson Matthey’s solution for COS removal is a two-stage process: an initial hydrolysis step to convert COS to CO2 and H2S, and the subsequent absorption of the H2S using our market leading PURASPEC™ sulfur removal absorbents.
+Johnson Matthey’s solution for COS removal is a two-stage process: an initial hydrolysis step to convert COS to CO2 and H2S, and the subsequent absorption of the H2S using our market leading PURASPEC™ sulphur removal absorbents.